Experiment Development Containers (XDCs)

 Reaching an XDC via JupyterLab

 XDCs are also accessible via a JupyterLab web interface.
 Each XDC can be reached via HTTP(s) using a unique URL.
-To find the URL, simply run mrg list xdc:
+To find the URL, simply run mrg list xdc or mrg show xdc <NAME>.<PROJECT> if you have a specific XDC in mind:

 $ mrg list xdc